aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 **Lab #2: Building and Deploying DC2**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this lab you will configure DC2 using AVD and then deploy DC2 using CloudVision while going through the normal change control process
+In this lab you will configure DC2 using AVD and then deploy DC2 using CloudVision while going through the normal change control process.
+You will also troubleshoot some common connectivity issues and gain understanding of how to fix them and take a look at Ansible's inventory file.

 |